Whey Protein vs. Casein (Which is Best for You?)

 An aspect of milk known as 'whey' is separated during cheese formation, after which fat and lactose are removed, leaving us with the highly concentrated whey protein we all love.

-It increased in several forms like whey protein concentrate, isolate, or hydrolyzed ones.
+It increased in several forms, such as whey protein concentrate, isolate, or hydrolyzed.

 On the other hand, casein has its unique backstory: it's obtained by separating casein components from other elements in milk through a specialized process, typically resulting in micellar casein protein powder at your service.